ryan-mcclue/unsw/comp3222/wk2.md

 implicant is anything that is 1 find prime implicants are largest power of 2 groupings (toroidal)
-IMPORTANT: must all be largest size mark regions where variable asserted true (for POS, take same region just invert and OR) then, for each prime implicant, see if variable appears in it to include it
+IMPORTANT: must all be largest size mark regions where variable asserted true
+(for POS, look at same region where variables are asserted true, however look at 0 prime implicants, invert and OR) then, for each prime implicant, see if variable appears in it to include it

 IMPORTANT: if truth table not completely specified, can put either 0 or 1 as convenient